Workers Compensation Insurance California For Register Nurse

 Home Health Nurses

-Nurses in less physically demanding roles—such as those working in corporate settings, telehealth, or education—face reduced risk but are not immune to workplace injuries.
-Repetitive stress, mental fatigue, or ergonomic issues (like improper seating or screen exposure) can still be problematic.
+Nurses working in less strenuous settings, such as corporate offices, telehealth or academia, have lower risk for injury but are not immune to harm on the job.
+Recurring stress, cognitive fatigue or ergonomic challenges (such as improper seating or screen time) can still be issues.

 The Role of Employers in Workers Comp Insurance for Nurses